 FOLLOW THE PRIDE!

-The magnificent lion sculptures are sponsored a wide range of businesses and decorated by some of the world's leading artists and designers, including fashion designer Dame Zandra Rhodes, Christian Lacroix/Louis Vuitton designer Craig Wheatley and descendants of French impressionist Camille Pissarro, Lelia and Lyora Pissarro.
+The magnificent lion sculptures are sponsored a wide range of businesses and decorated by some of the world's leading artists and designers, including fashion designer Dame Zandra Rhodes, Christian Lacroix designer Craig Wheatley and descendants of French impressionist Camille Pissarro, Lelia and Lyora Pissarro.

-A mini-pride of cute lion cubs has been decorated by schools across the region.
+A mini-pride of cute lion cubs has been decorated by local schools.

 The colourful public art event also aims to highlight the plight of lions, which are now more endangered than polar bears, with only 15,000 left in the wild.

 Trail maps are available from the Windsor, Eton and Maidenhead Visitor Information Centres, plus other lion display locations listed on this page.